vuejs/it.vuejs.org/src/api/index.md

   // -> "child1 notified"
   // -> "child2 notified"
   // child3 is NOT notified, because child2 didn't return
-  // true in its callback
+  // true in its funzione
   ```

 ## Instance Methods / DOM

-### vm.$appendTo( elementOrSelector, [callback] )
+<h3 id="vm-appendTo">vm.$appendTo( elementoOSelettore, [funzione] )</h3>

 - **Argomenti:**
-  - `{Element | Stringa} elementOrSelector`
+  - `{Element | Stringa} elementoOSelettore`
-  - `{Funzione} [callback]`
+  - `{Funzione} [funzione]`

 - **Restituisce:** `vm` - the instance itself

 - **Utilizzo:**

-  Append the Vue instance's DOM element or fragment to target element.
-The target can be either an element or a querySelector stringa.
+  Append the Vue instance's DOM elemento or fragment to target elemento.
+The target can be either an elemento or a querySelettore stringa.
 This method will trigger transitions if present.
-The callback is fired after the transition has completed (or immediately if no transition has been triggered).
+The funzione is fired after the transition has completed (or immediately if no transition has been triggered).

-### vm.$before( elementOrSelector, [callback] )
+<h3 id="vm-before">vm.$before( elementoOSelettore, [funzione] )</h3>

 - **Argomenti:**
-  - `{Element | Stringa} elementOrSelector`
+  - `{Element | Stringa} elementoOSelettore`
-  - `{Funzione} [callback]`
+  - `{Funzione} [funzione]`

 - **Restituisce:** `vm` - the instance itself

 - **Utilizzo:**

-  Insert the Vue instance's DOM element or fragment before target element.
-The target can be either an element or a querySelector stringa.
+  Insert the Vue instance's DOM elemento or fragment before target elemento.
+The target can be either an elemento or a querySelettore stringa.
 This method will trigger transitions if present.
-The callback is fired after the transition has completed (or immediately if no transition has been triggered).
+The funzione is fired after the transition has completed (or immediately if no transition has been triggered).

-### vm.$after( elementOrSelector, [callback] )
+<h3 id="vm-after">vm.$after( elementoOSelettore, [funzione] )</h3>

 - **Argomenti:**
-  - `{Element | Stringa} elementOrSelector`
+  - `{Element | Stringa} elementoOSelettore`
-  - `{Funzione} [callback]`
+  - `{Funzione} [funzione]`

 - **Restituisce:** `vm` - the instance itself

 - **Utilizzo:**

-  Insert the Vue instance's DOM element or fragment after target element.
-The target can be either an element or a querySelector stringa.
+  Insert the Vue instance's DOM elemento or fragment after target elemento.
+The target can be either an elemento or a querySelettore stringa.
 This method will trigger transitions if present.
-The callback is fired after the transition has completed (or immediately if no transition has been triggered).
+The funzione is fired after the transition has completed (or immediately if no transition has been triggered).

-### vm.$remove( [callback] )
+<h3 id="vm-remove">vm.$remove( [funzione] )</h3>

 - **Argomenti:**
-  - `{Funzione} [callback]`
+  - `{Funzione} [funzione]`

 - **Restituisce:** `vm` - the instance itself

 - **Utilizzo:**

-  Remove the Vue instance's DOM element or fragment from the DOM.
+  Remove the Vue instance's DOM elemento or fragment from the DOM.
 This method will trigger transitions if present.
-The callback is fired after the transition has completed (or immediately if no transition has been triggered).
+The funzione is fired after the transition has completed (or immediately if no transition has been triggered).

-### vm.$nextTick( callback )
+<h3 id="vm-nextTick">vm.$nextTick( funzione )</h3>

 - **Argomenti:**
-  - `{Funzione} [callback]`
+  - `{Funzione} [funzione]`

 - **Utilizzo:**

-  Defer the callback to be executed after the next DOM update cycle.
+  Defer the funzione to be executed after the next DOM update cycle.
 Use it immediately after you've changed some data to wait for the DOM update.
-This is the same as the global `Vue.nextTick`, except that the callback's `this` context is automatically bound to the instance calling this method.
+This is the same as the global `Vue.nextTick`, except that the funzione's `this` context is automatically bound to the instance calling this method.

 - **Esempio:**